lafita/tadoss/README.md

 ## Usage

-The method consist in four steps starting from a `PDB` file of a protein domain structure (`e1shgA1.pdb` as example).
+The method consist in four steps starting from a `PDB` file of a protein domain structure.
+We demonstrate the usage with the SH3 domain in `e1shgA1.pdb` as an example.

 ### Bundle script

 In order to simplify the usage of the method, a `Bash` script that bundles the four steps steps is provided with a simple interface to the user.

 ```
-tadoss -d ubq -f e1shgA1.pdb
+tadoss -d sh3 -f e1shgA1.pdb
 ```

 ### Steps